3.1 Casework including immigration and asylum issues

 July 2001 Update: The Guardian Unlimited web pages now include a facility, aimed at the general public, but of great usefulness to caseworkers and others: It’s called “MP’s Surgery” and you can access it at:

 Dealing with concerns and problems raised by constituents involves issues of good practice as well as legal requirements.
 There are few hard and fast rules on how to act in every situation.
 However, as an MP’s office, you are obliged to comply with the requirements of the Data Protection Act 1988 which came into force on 1 March 2000 and you will find more details of this in our Guide, Setting up the Office, under “Data Registration”.
 The process of registration is quite straightforward and the Registrar’s staff are very helpful.

 Examples of the sort of dilemmas you can face when handling constituency casework are also given in our Guide, Setting up the Office, under “Confidentiality” and you would do well to discuss these with your MP.
 Only in exceptional circumstances should you pursue an issue for a constituent if it has been brought to your attention by someone else: a neighbour or a relative, for example.
 Always get the permission (preferably in writing) of the person whose problem you are being asked to help resolve.
-Have a look at the “Permission Form” in the Resources pages and feel free to adapt it as you wish.
+Have a look at the “Permission Form” in the standard letters and forms pages and feel free to adapt it as you wish.